 Working in the horticulture field, you understand that flexibility is important.
 So why not enhance your knowledge by choosing a program built with flexibility in mind?
-With three certificates to choose from, faculty from four leading research universities, and courses offered online, you can learn about topics that interest you when it’s convenient for you.
+With faculty from four leading research universities, and courses offered online, you can learn about topics that interest you when it’s convenient for you.

 Who should consider this certificate?

 A graduate certificate in horticulture is perfect if you are entering the field, hoping to advance your career, or are passionate about growing plants.

 - Master Gardeners

 - Graduate students in related majors, such as Biology, Entomology, and Plant Pathology

 - Nursery, greenhouse, and garden center industry professionals